mkrause/lifecycle-rest/README.md

 Notice that we've defined the `users` subresource as a `Collection` resource.
 There are several types of resources available, and each comes with their own methods.

-  * Item (default)
+  * Item
   * Collection

+Note that if you do not specify the type of the resource explicitly (as in the "greeting" example), then we will create an Item resource by default.

-We will describe each resource type below.
+We will describe each resource type in more detail below.

 ## Item resources